nmssyahmi/RestAPITechnicalTask/README.md

 # RestAPITechnicalTask

 1) This code will show the REST API using JavaScript and NodeJS.
 The Postman software is used to display the result of the REST API.
-2) There are no database implementation and no user interface as this only to test CRUD of the REST API is working.
+2) There are no database implementation and no user interface as this only to test CRUD using REST API is working.

 3) Lists of function that available:
 - Get all the product data